Hardik1172/Python-Practice/Readme.md

 # 28th june
 ## link list in python
 implementation of singly link list in python and performing vaious functions like insertion at different location like beginning , end and any index,get method , pop , pop_first , remove , set method

+# 29 June
+## project work on flight management system .
+Today work - Automatically generated flight number , distance , and passnger id  .
+And made a function for allocating seats to the passenger.